 ADD (Attention Deficit Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) are complex and controversial, with no clear scientific consensus.
 Doctors and scientists have differences of opinions on ADHD.
 The signs of ADHD and ADD are similar to many other conditions.
 ADHD is easy to misdiagnose, and it is real, but whether ADHD is a disorder is really a matter of opinion.
 And we with ADHD should have an opinion on this subject.

 The latest edition of the DSM diagnostic handbook, the DSM-5, will lead to an epidemic of adult ADHD diagnoses.
 In an attempt to avoid false positives the American Psychiatric Association is making it easier for adults to have this “disorder.”
-They have reduced the criteria to be diagnosed with adult ADHD from six out of nine, to only three out of nine.
-Now all the false positives can be called positively positive and be prescribed ADHD drugs.
+They have reduced the criteria to be diagnosed with adult ADHD from six out of nine, to only five out of nine.
+Now those false positives can be called positively positive and be prescribed ADHD drugs.

 Maybe it is time to rename the DSM-5 from: